containers/ramalama/README.md

 # Project undergoing rewrite

 The project is undergoing a complete rewrite in python3, the dependancy on containers will be removed.
-It will run on macOS and Linux native at a minimum and will support running and serving from the following types of repos: huggingface, oci, ollama.
+It will run on macOS and Linux native at a minimum and will support pulling, running and serving models from the following types of repos: huggingface, oci, ollama.

 You can still play away with the POC though :)